mldelaney94/mldelaney94.github.io/_posts/2019-02-20-ref-value-types.markdown

 }
 ```

 So what should happen here, to this value type?
-We should print "Original printed text", because copyOfPrintedPage, although its text is changed, is a separate object (tbh I don't know if object is the right word there).
+We should print "Original printed text", because copyOfPrintedPage, although its text is changed, is a separate object.

 ![originalPrintedPage=Original printed text](/assets/2019-02-20-ref-value-types-post/valueTypePrintOut.jpg)